felixkreuk/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Felix Kreuk.
-I am a 4th year Computer-Science PhD candidate at Bar-Ilan University under the supervision of Prof. Joseph Keshet.
 I am currently a Research Engineer at Meta AI research, previously Facebook AI Research (FAIR).
-Before that, I was a Research Intern at FAIR under the supervision of Dr. Yossi Adi.
+I completed my PhD in Computer-Science from Bar-Ilan University under the supervision of Prof. Joseph Keshet.
 I've also spent time at NVIDIA Research (2019-2020).

-My research interests are in machine-learning, deep-learning and their applications in speech processing, spcifically, speech synthesis.
+My research interests lie in the intersection of deep-learning and speech/audio processing.
+Most of my recent work involves with generative models for speech and general audio.